Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Eastwood has four active public transport stops operating within it.
-These stops are serviced by one individual route, collectively providing 20 weekly passenger trips.
-Transport accessibility is rated as moderate, with residents typically located 414 meters from the nearest transport stop.
-As of the 2021 Census, most residents commute outward and car remains the dominant mode at 96%.
-Vehicle ownership averages 1.5 per dwelling.
-A relatively low 10.2% of residents work from home.
+These stops are serviced by one route collectively providing twenty weekly passenger trips.
+Transport accessibility is rated as moderate with residents typically located 414 meters from the nearest stop.
+Most residents commute outward due to its primarily residential nature.
+Cars remain the dominant mode of transportation at 96%, with an average vehicle ownership of 1.5 per dwelling.
+According to the 2021 Census, a relatively low 10.2% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 2 trips per day across all routes, equating to approximately 5 weekly trips per individual stop.
+Service frequency averages two trips per day across all routes, equating to approximately five weekly trips per individual stop.

 Frequently Asked Questions - Transport